andrasq/node-qfputs/README.md

 Append the text to the file.
 Newline termination is presumed, but not checked.
 This call is intended for bulk transport of newline delimited data.

+The callback is called as soon as the data is buffered, not when written.
+Use fflush() to test for write errors.

 ### drain([maxUnwritten], callback)

 Wait for the un-written buffered data to shrink to no more than maxUnwritten